schnerring/schnerring.github.io/content/blog/checking-out-code-committed-within-the-same-github-actions-workflow-run/index.md

         # The changes are here 🎉
 ```

 This looks innocent enough, right?
-After checking out the code, we simply pull
+After checking out the code, we simply get
-the changes using `git pull`.
-Before we discuss why this might be a bad idea,
+the changes that we made by using `git pull`.
+Before we discuss why this might
-let's look at the second dirty fix that "kinda works".
+be a bad idea, let's look at the second dirty fix that "kinda works".

 ## Dirty Fix #2: Use `ref: main`

-Another recommendation I found in the linked issue is to explicitly specify the
+Another recommendation from the linked issue is to explicitly specify the branch
-branch to checkout inside the `ref` parameter as follows:
+to checkout inside the `ref` parameter as follows:

 ```yml
 # DIRTY CODE: KINDA WORKS!